Interior Designer II, Perkins+Will

 "Now there's actual research that proves the correlation between the built environment and how people (both staff and patients) are affected.
 Issues like access to natural light, nurse station layout and views of nature are all being studied for what works and what doesn't.
 This new trend merges my science background with a design and research base and allows designers to create better spaces for people."
 In fact, Whitney has completed certification in Evidence-based Design Accreditation and Certification (EDAC), as well as becoming a Registered Interior Designer (RID) in 2016.

-Whitney Hendrickson graduated from El Centro College in May 2014 with an AAS and advanced technical certificate in Interior Design.
+Whitney Hendrickson graduated from El Centro College in May 2014 with an Associate of Applied Science degree and Advanced Technical Certificate in Interior Design.
 She was hired as an interior design intern with Corgan before graduating, continuing to work several nights a month as a registered nurse in an area clinic.
-She has worked for Perkins+Will since July, 2015.
+She has worked for Perkins+Will since July 2015.

 While at El Centro, Whitney served as president of the student chapter of the American Society of Interior Designers (ASID) at El Centro, and was a student member of the International Interior Design Association (IIDA).
 She now serves on the Board of Nursing Institute for Healthcare Design, NIHD.